omegaphoenix/omegaphoenix.github.com/posts/2017/11/1_Coupled_Transactions.md

 Of course, as soon as we ran the application on multiple games we started running into issues where our pool ran out of connections and our application was deadlocked.
 (Our application was updating the database for applications downstream based on data from the NBA so it was running live from the NBA's PBP data.)

-After a well deserved lecture on the dangers of calling `begin`, `commit`, and `rollback` directly from the Typescript code and the multitude of issues with the testibility and design of the code in which wisdom was bestowed upon me, I went ahead and refactored all the database code using Knex.
+After a well deserved lecture on the dangers of calling `begin`, `commit`, and `rollback` directly from the Typescript code and the multitude of issues with the testibility and design of the code in which golden nuggets of wisdom were bestowed upon me, I went ahead and refactored all the database code using Knex.
+The idea was that even if this didn't solve our root issue, it would be much easier to debug.

+The databases would probably deadlock on the startTx() call since the order in which the database connections were established was not guaranteed.

 ## First Pass with Knex
+Refactoring the code to use Knex really cleaned up the codebase.
+Although our first approach theoretically allowed us to sync any number of databases (assuming we didn't run into deadlock), syncing more databases probably indicates a need for an architectural redesign.
+This time we kept all database connections within a single class.

 ```typescript
 export class DB {